 But, us humans, our lived experience, thoughts, emotions, decisions, are notoriously illogical and chaotic – not cut and dry.
 The majority of real insights that I learned in college about the human workings of our decisions, minds, society and world, came from softer science courses like psychology, or liberal arts ones like English.
 And now, it comes from studying history, philosophy, and other liberal arts on my own time.

 I wouldn’t study linear algebra or topology to understand the human condition, or the society that I live in.
-That’s not to say that these fields aren’t important – they are solving problems in engineering and medicine – but that they don’t provide a model to use to develop your own real-world human curiosity and worldview outside of their associated niche STEM fields.
+That’s not to say that these fields aren’t important – they are solving problems in engineering and medicine – but that they don’t provide a model to use to develop your own real-world human curiosity and worldview on an emotional level, which is ultimately how humans find fulfillment.

-Even Complexity Science, the cutting edge, is just more math that’s finding patterns in the structure of structures themselves.
+Even Complexity Science, the cutting edge, is just more math that’s finding patterns in the structure of structures themselves; it’s unemotoinal by design.
 That’s super cool, but I also desire to understand how to connect better with people and live a fulfilling life.
 Feigenbaum’s Constant isn’t helping.
+It’s worth studying, but if all of my human effort is spent studying concepts like this, I find it hard to imagine that anybody wouldn’t feel somewhat empty.

-Sometimes I think about going back for a year or two and studying liberal arts, before my life is too set up and I will feel awkward in college again, or before I become my own enemy and dig my heels into STEM work too deep and forget about it.
-The circumstances around choosing a college major as a high schooler, facing tens of thousands in college debt before even starting my life, were stressful – and for what it’s worth, I don’t deeply regret my decision to study STEM.
+Romanticizing studying liberal arts is easy to do, but sometimes I think about going back for a year or two and studying classics, before my life is too set up and I will feel awkward in college again, or before I become my own enemy and dig my heels into STEM work too deep and forget about it.
+The circumstances around choosing a college major as a high schooler, facing tens of thousands in college debt before even starting my adult life, were stressful – and for what it’s worth, I don’t deeply regret my decision to study STEM.
 Math is awesome.
 I have a library card and plenty of drive to study liberal arts to help me fill the void.

 The Real Crisis In Humanities Isn’t Happening At College